p14n/clojure-flink-example/readme.md

 ## Setup

+* Run `clj -M:aot` to generate the java classes for the filter function
 * Start a repl
-* Load the flink.filter namespace in the repl
-  * this will generate the java classes for the filter function
-* Load the flink.core namespace in the repl
-  * this will execute the flink job
+* Load the `flink.core` namespace to execute the flink job